 11. At a crossroads, continue straight on up the hill on Joan Lane.
-Be aware that there is no footpath for a distance along this lane, but it is a quiet country road.
+Be aware that there is no footpath for a distance along this lane, but it is a quiet country lane.
 The views across the Hope Valley to the right are very impressive.

 12. Where Joan Lane ends and peters off to a track ahead, take the single track road on the right, with the golf course on your left.
 This quiet lane leads you downhill to meet Bamford train station and your start point on the left.